RohanRudra/Matrix_Calculator/README.md

 # Matrix Calculator

 This is a simple matrix calculator program that allows you to perform various operations on matrices.
-It's written in [programming language] and can be run on [operating system(s)].
+It's written in C-programming language.

 ## Features